 The ACC Emergency Medical Services Professions Program offers three levels of awards.
-These awards include an Associate Degree in Applied Sciences in EMS Technology, a Level Two Certificate in EMS Technology - Paramedic, and a Level One certificate in EMS Technology - EMT Intermediate.
+These awards include an Associate Degree in Applied Sciences in EMS Technology, a Level Two Certificate in Paramedic, and a Level One certificate in Advanced EMT.
 All curricula combine classroom teaching with a supervised clinical, laboratory and ambulance internship experience.
 Emphasis is placed on patient assessment and initial treatment techniques of medical and traumatic emergencies appropriate to the certification or licensure level being sought.

 Level I Certificate

-Successful completion of the Level I Certificate leads to certification as an EMT-Intermediate.
+Successful completion of the Level I Certificate leads to certification as an Advanced EMT.
 This curriculum includes 21 College Credit hours and a total of 827 contact hours, 731 of these hours within EMSP program courses.